PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 It's easy to access data connected to your home network, but what about if you're away from home, for example on a trip or vacation?
 Your data is only valuable if you can access it easily, quickly and most importantly, securely.

 Unfortunately, configuring a home network to allow incoming access is complex, and is fraught with risk.
-If the wrong settings are configured, you're inviting data theives to infiltrate your network and steal your data.
+If the wrong settings are configured, you're inviting data thieves to infiltrate your network and steal your data.

 **DASSET Instant Connect** provides the ability to connect to your Data Hub regardless of location.
 It is built on Software-Defined Networking/Software-Defined Virtual Network (SDN/SDVN) technology that configures a secure, point-to-point connection between your DASSET client application and the Data Hub, ensuring that you can securely access the data on your Data Hub, from anywhere.